Charmaine-Burrus/insta-who/README.md

 #### Filter & Border
 ![](screenshots/instawho-transparent-border.PNG)

-Details: Alpha values are manipulated to cause a faded image.
+Details: Alpha values are manipulated to cause a more transparent image.
 Border is adjusted according to user input via slider.

 #### Multiple Filters
 ![](screenshots/instawho-multiple-filters.PNG)